 The significance that any works of the disciples can have is the same as Jesus' words: they must serve to testify to the unity between Jesus and the Father.
 Jesus will dwell in the community that keeps His word.
-The relationship that exists between Jesus and His followers.
+The relationship that exists between Jesus and the Father is the relationship that exists between Jesus and His followers.